The Good Humor ice cream bar was invented one cold January night in 1920 by a Youngstown, Ohio family named Burt.

-Then, Harry, Jr. spotted some lollipops on the counter.
-"Why don't we put sticks in the ice cream bars just like we do with the lollipops?" he suggested.
+Then, Harry, Jr spotted some lollipops on the counter.
+"Why don't we put sticks in the ice cream just like we do for the lollipops?" he suggested.

-About 2 AM, they found that the sticks were bounded to the ice cream.
+About 2 AM, they found that the sticks were bonded to the ice cream.
 The bond was formed by tiny ice crystals and needed about 60 pounds of weight to be dislodged.

 Packing the bars in a gallon container of ice and salt, they went to the home of a notary public.
 Awakened from a sound sleep, the man helped them make out an affidavit stating that the Burts had invented a new product.